On branched covering representation of 4-manifolds: Final remarks

 \section{Final remarks}

 We remark that all the simple branched coverings obtained in Theorems \ref{bc-cpt/thm}, \ref{bc-cpt-bis/thm}, \ref{bc-open/thm}, \ref{bc-open-bis/thm} and \ref{bc-top/thm} can be stabilized to any degree greater than the stated one.
-While this is obvious for branched coverings of $S^4$ or $B^4$ (like in Theorems \ref{bc-clo/thm}), in the other cases it can be achieved by suitable covering stabilizations in the construction process.
+While this is obvious for branched coverings of $S^4$ or $B^4$ (like in Theorem \ref{bc-clo/thm}), in the other cases it can be achieved by suitable covering stabilizations in the construction process.

+We just sketch the case of Theorem \ref{bc-cpt/thm}, as the other cases can be treated in a similar way.
+In the proof of this theorem, it is enough to let $d$ be any given number $\geq 4$ from the beginning.
+Then, the monodromies of the $k + d - 1$ branch disks of the $d$-fold branched covering $p'' \: M'' \to B^4$ at page \pageref{cover-p'} change to $(1\,2), \dots, (1\,2), (2\,3), \dots, (d-1\,d)$, while the rest of the proof for the case $n = 1$ can be repeated word by word.
+Similarly, for the case $n > 1$ the only change is that the monodromies of the $d - 1$ bands in Figure \ref{csum/fig} become $(1\,2), (2\,3), \dots, (d{-}1\,d)$.

 We also remark that the arguments in the proofs of those theorems can be combined to prove various extensions of them.
-In particular, we have the following. \begin{enumerate} \item {\sl Any non-compact connected oriented PL 4-manifold $M$ whose boundary has only compact components, is a simple branched covering of $S^4 - (\End M \cup_{c \in C} \Int B^4_c)$, where ${\{B^4_c\}}_{c\in C}$ is a family of pairwise disjoint 4-balls in $S^4 - \End M$, indexed by the set $C$ of the boundary components of $M$.
-The limit set of the balls ${\{B^4_c\}}_{c\in C}$ is contained in $\End M \subset S^4$.} \item {\sl Any compact connected oriented topological 4-manifold $M$ with boundary is a simple topological branched covering of $S^4 - \Int(\cup_{c \in C} B^4_c)$ with at most one wild point.} \end{enumerate}
+In particular, we have the following. \begin{enumerate} \item[1)] {\sl Any non-compact connected oriented PL 4-manifold $M$ whose boundary has only compact components, is a simple branched covering of $S^4 - (\End M \cup_{c \in C} \Int B^4_c)$, where ${\{B^4_c\}}_{c\in C}$ is a family of pairwise disjoint 4-balls in $S^4 - \End M$, indexed by the set $C$ of the boundary components of $M$.
+The limit set of the balls ${\{B^4_c\}}_{c\in C}$ is contained in $\End M \subset S^4$.} \item[2)] {\sl Any compact connected oriented topological 4-manifold $M$ with boundary is a simple topological branched covering of $S^4 - \Int(\cup_{c \in C} B^4_c)$ with at most one wild point.} \end{enumerate}

-Finally, we observe that when $M$ does not admit a PL structure the branch set $B_p$ of the covering $p \: M \to S^4$ in Theorem \ref{bc-top/thm} cannot be reduced to a locally flat PL surface properly immersed or embedded in $S^4$.
+Finally, we observe that when $M$ does not admit a PL structure, the branch set $B_p$ of the covering $p \: M \to S^4$ in Theorem \ref{bc-top/thm} cannot be reduced to a locally flat PL surface properly immersed or embedded in $S^4$ by our proof.
 In fact, in this case there is a single wild point in $B_p$, at which we concentrate all the pathological aspects of the topology of $B_p$ and/or of the inclusion $B_p \subset S^4$.
 However, one might wonder if the situation could be simplified by diffusing the wild set $W_p$, or even more if such wild set could be eliminated at all, to get a tame topological branched covering at least under particular circumstances.
-So, we conclude with the following open problem.